lunfardo314/lunfardo314.github.io/txdocs/base.md

 ## Language bindings
 Here we will only provide examples of how low level transaction concepts are mapped into high-level programming language concepts.

 Transaction and its validation is self describing and platform-independent.
-In theory it can be composed and validated at the byte level.
-However, it is practical and covenient to provide higer level language-specific bindings for low level concepts.
-The Go language bindings for Proxima ledger is implemented in `proxima/ledger` package.
+In theory, it can be composed and validated at the byte level.
+However, it is practical and convenient to provide higher level language-specific bindings for low level concepts.
+The Go language bindings for Proxima ledger are implemented in `proxima/ledger` package.

-The specific constraints from the ledger library, which implements specific scripts, used in the composition of the UTXO, implements interface:
+The specific constraints implemented as functions in the shared ledger library, takes for of Go object, used in the composition of the UTXO in the Go program.
+Those objects implements interface:
 ```go
 type Constraint interface {
   Name() string   // EasyFL function name in the ledger library